Every noncompact surface is a leaf of a minimal foliation: Open questions

-Observe that the previous question includes the case of non-oriented surfaces, that was not treated in this work.
+Observe that the previous question includes the case of non-oriented surfaces, which were not treated in this work.
 Recall that leaves of hyperbolic foliations must be orientable.
-It seems that our construction can be improved to obtain a minimal foliation with an arbitrary noncompact nonorientable surface as one of its leaves (just by considering cases where the conjugation $\varsigma$ is not orientation preserving), in this case the ambient Seifert manifold can be nonorientable.
-A first case of interest is to understand the hyperbolic non-typical orbifolds, for instance those where the incompressible loop $\sigma$ does not disconnect the orbifold, this leads to extend our results for amalgamated products to HNN extensions.
-We avoid the case of HNN extensions in this work since, in this case, $h(\beta_\triangleright)$ and $h(\beta_\triangleleft)^{-1}$ are never projectively conjugated, this would lead to a nonpreserving orientation gluing map between the parabolic tori.
-We think that this case deserves to be studied in a forthcoming work dealing with the realization of nonorientable noncompact surfaces.
+It seems that our construction can be improved to obtain a minimal foliation with an arbitrary noncompact nonorientable surface as one of its leaves, in this case the ambient Seifert manifold can be nonorientable.
+A first case of interest is to understand the hyperbolic non-typical orbifolds, for instance those where the incompressible loop $\sigma$ does not disconnect the orbifold, this leads to extend our results from amalgamated products to HNN extensions.
+We avoid the case of HNN extensions in this work since, in this case, $h(\beta_\triangleright)$ and $h(\beta_\triangleleft)^{-1}$ are never projectively conjugated, and this would lead to a nonpreserving orientation gluing map between the parabolic tori.
+This more general situation will be studied in a forthcoming work dealing with the realization of nonorientable noncompact surfaces.

-In \cite{ABMPW} is given a minimal hyperbolic lamination on a compact space where all the topologies of oriented surfaces appear as leaves of that lamination.
-We show that any countable family of topologies can coexist in a codimension one minimal hyperbolic foliation of a $3$-manifold but not all of them.
-A natural question is try to improve the cardinality of this family, more precisely:
+In \cite{ABMPW} a minimal hyperbolic lamination is given on a compact space where all the topologies of oriented surfaces appear as leaves of that lamination.
+We show that any countable family of topologies can coexist in a codimension one minimal hyperbolic foliation of a $3$-manifold, but it is unclear if our method of proof can be improved to realize all the topologies of noncompact surfaces in the same foliation.

 \begin{quest} Does there exist a minimal codimension one hyperbolic foliation on a closed $3$-manifold such that every noncompact orientable surface is homeomorphic to a leaf of that foliation? \end{quest}